forio/flow.js/src/channels/channels-overview.md

----
-title: "Flow.js Channels"
-layout: "flow"
-isPage: true
----

 ## Flow.js: Channels

-Channels are ways for Flow.js to talk to external APIs -- primarily the [underlying Epicenter APIs](../../creating_your_interface/).
+Channels are interfaces for Flow.js to communicate with external APIs -- primarily the [underlying Epicenter APIs](../../creating_your_interface/).

 Flow.js includes channels for variables and operations to talk to Epicenter, but if you are adventurous you could create your own channels to talk to other sources (e.g. Google Docs).